wrefgtzweve/luapad/README.md

 ### 🌟 Enhanced Environment Variables

-When executing code, Luapad provides a custom environment with several useful global variables to simplify your scripting:
+When executing code, Luapad provides a custom environment with several useful global variables and functions:

 - **`_G.me`**: The player entity running the code.
 - **`_G.tr`**: The eyetrace of the code runner.